efoster9/interactive-web/unit-3-advanced-dom/U3LA3.1/U3LA3.1.md

     ```
     _"numX 10"
     "numY 15"_
-    It may help to breakdown the statements one line at a time i this is not clear for your students.
+    It may help to breakdown the statements one line at a time if this is not clear for your students.

 2. Now, copy down the following code and give students a minute again to analyze and predict the output before taking predictions:
     ```js